 Sachin Kheterpal, MD, MBA

-Dr. Kheterpal is Associate Professor of Anesthesiology and Associate Dean for Research Information Technology at the University of Michigan Medical School.
+Dr. Kheterpal is Professor of Anesthesiology and Associate Dean for Research Information Technology at the University of Michigan Medical School.
 He received his bachelor’s, medical degree and master’s in business administration from the University of Michigan.
 Kheterpal’s career has been focused on the novel use of IT and electronic health records for patient care, quality improvement and research.
 He is recognized as a national leader in perioperative large dataset clinical research and has published numerous articles, editorials and book chapters regarding intraoperative management and long-term postoperative outcomes.
 Using innovative techniques to integrate administrative, EHR and registry data across institutions, he leads the Multicenter Perioperative Outcomes Group, a research and quality improvement consortium of more than 50 anesthesiology and surgical departments integrating 10 million patient records.

 Nirav Shah, MD